 Sylvia Scott is the founder of the Girls’ C.E.O.
 Connection and author of Realizing A Vision, Your Toolkit For Success Words Of Wisdom For Young Female Entrepreneurs.
 My passion is to help high school girls build bright and fulfilling self-sufficient futures.
 It’s my mission to cultivate independent thinking within a global community of young female entrepreneurs.
 My goal for the Girls’ C.E.O.
-Connection is to equip and motivate the girls with the proven skills and characteristics of accomplished women entrepreneurs.
+Connection is to equip and motivate the girls with skills and traits of accomplished women entrepreneurs.
 My personal commitment is to expand opportunities for them within entrepreneurship.
 This is my story…

 How My Entrepreneur Journey Started

 My vision in high school was to be in the fashion industry and own a women’s clothing boutique.
 As a result I majored in fashion merchandising and business.
-The vision to own a clothing store became stronger.
+That vision became stronger.
 Fast forward a few years.
 After attending a fashion merchandising and promotion school in New York City I was approached to buy a boutique in Breckenridge, Colorado.
 The deal fell through because the owner’s ex-wife to be stopped the sale.
 I learned three important lessons.
 1.)
 You are not always in charge of your career path.
 2.)
 If the seller is in the process of a divorce, don’t even think about making a purchase.
 3.)
 Plan for success AND failure.

 Changing My Entrepreneur Focus

 Creating The Girls’ C.E.O.
 Connection

 There are a few things I’ve come to realize this time around about being an entrepreneur… it’s harder than in the past.
-I’ve found it to be a lonely and very frustrating at times, but with the right friends, mentors, a good coach, and accountability partner I’ve able to turn my ideas into reality.
+It can be lonely and very frustrating at times, but with the right friends, mentors, a good coach, and accountability partner I’ve able to turn my ideas into reality.

 “I think the secret to success is having the right mindset.
 You’ve got to believe in yourself, that you can do it, even when things seem impossible.”
 Carrie Green, Founder of the Female Entrepreneur Association.